 Interactions with protected species such as sea turtles, marine mammals, and seabirds in these fisheries are rare and survival rates are estimated to be high.
 Management restricts the type of fishing gear that can be used and prohibits fishing in certain areas to minimize impacts on protected species.
 In addition, longline fishermen are trained in safe handling and release techniques for sea turtles, seabirds, and marine mammals and carry and use specific equipment for handling and releasing these animals.
 Scientists and managers continue to monitor bycatch in these fisheries through logbooks and fishery observer programs.

-Although NOAA Fisheries and the fishery management councils manage our domestic yellowfin tuna fisheries, highly migratory species such as yellowfin tuna require cooperative international management to ensure they are sustainable.
+Although NOAA Fisheries and the regional fishery management councils manage our domestic yellowfin tuna fisheries, highly migratory species such as yellowfin tuna require cooperative international management to ensure they are sustainable.

 Who’s in charge?
 The United States is a member of the Inter-American Tropical Tuna Commission and the Western and Central Pacific Fisheries Commission, both of which are responsible for the international conservation and management of tuna and tuna-like species in the Pacific Ocean.
 NOAA Fisheries and the Pacific and Western Pacific Fishery Management Councils collaboratively manage our domestic yellowfin tuna fisheries.
 Domestic management is guided by our participation in the two Commissions.
 Terms of the South Pacific Tuna Treaty also apply to U.S. purse seine vessels operating throughout the western and central Pacific.
 Purse seiners in the eastern Pacific also operate under the International Dolphin Conservation Program, a multilateral agreement aimed at reducing and minimizing bycatch of dolphins and undersize tuna.